bbauska/Coursera-Bootstrap/README.md

     Element](https://css-tricks.com/use-button-element/) (The
     multifaceted button element)

-<h4>Displaying Content: Tables and Cards: Objectives and Outcomes
+<h4>Displaying Content: Tables and Cards: Objectives and Outcomes</h4>

 In this lesson we will be reviewing the support for tables in Bootstrap.
 In addition we will look at a versatile component called card that